grafana/grafana-operator/docs/docs/api.md

 "spec.containers{name}" (where "name" refers to the name of the container that triggered the event) or if no container name is specified "spec.containers[2]" (container with index 2 in this pod).
-This syntax is chosen only to have some well-defined way of referencing a part of an object.
+This syntax is chosen only to have some well-defined way of referencing a part of an object.<br/>
-TODO: this design is not final and this field is subject to change in the future.<br/>
         </td>
         <td>false</td>
       </tr><tr>